ptorn/bth-ramverk2-chat/README.md

 8. [Docker](#docker)
 8. [Article about React](#article-about-react)

 # Specification

 This is my version of the game [Gomoku](https://en.wikipedia.org/wiki/Gomoku).
 The goal of the game is to get five tokens in a row.
-Gomoku is played by two players.
-Each player has their own token.
+Gomoku is played by two players where each player has their own token.
 Player one has "X" and player two has "0".
-Player one start by placing the token on the board.
+Player one starts by placing the token on the board.
 After that the players take turns placing their tokens on the board.
-Upon entry of the web page the user will have to login by choosing a nickname to represent that user.
-The nickname must be unique and can not be blank.
+Upon entry of the web page the user will have to login by choosing a nickname to represent themselves.
+The nickname must be unique and can not be left blank.
 Many users can login and enter the room at the same time.
 Once inside all the logged in users can talk to each other in real-time using the chat client on the page.
-To be able to play a user must claim a seat at the table.
-If a player leaves the table in the middle of a game then the opponent will win that round and the data will be stored in the database.
-Inside the room you can see the result of the last five rounds where the winner and looser is displayed.
-The project is built using JavaScript, HTML, LESS.
-The result of games played are stored in a MongoDB database and the data is picked up from the database and displayed inside the application.
+To be able to play, a user must claim a seat at the table.
+If a player leaves the table in the middle of a game then the opponent will automatically win.
+Thereafter, the data will be stored in the database.
+Inside the room you can see the result of the last five rounds where the winner and loser is displayed.
+The project is built using JavaScript, HTML and LESS.
+The result of the previous games played are stored in a MongoDB database.
+The data is retrieved from the database and displayed inside the application.

 * React
 * Express.js